UDOOboard/Key-Docs/docs/04_BLE_Libraries_and_Tools/02_BLE_Libraries.md

 ### Usage

 Check the README on the Github page to more info about the usage.
+You can also find an example App in the library to help you understand how to manage the UDOO BLU with the UDOOBluLib.

 # Nodejs Library - node-udoo-blu